lukewatts/postleaf-docker/README.md

 # Postleaf Docker Container
 Docker container for Postleaf.
 Currently just for trying out Postleaf.

-__IMPORTANT:__ Version 0.0.1 is currently just for exploring the postleaf interface. __Changes made in Postleaf will be lost when you stop the container!__.
-This includes images and saved posts and data.
+__IMPORTANT:__ Not recommended for production usage.
+Postleaf is currently in Alpha testing phase and this Dockerfile is currently not for production.

 ## Features
 This container has the following services/software build in: